jtmkrueger/lilBox/README.md

 a simple barebones javascript lightbox/alert/confirm/proceed

 ## Why another lightbox?
-I've seen em all out there.
-They do everything, they come all styled, they have a bunch of prebuilt functionality.
 I just want something super barebones that I can customize on my own without having to do a bunch of style overrides.
 So lilBox was created, and it fits the bill.